 With a monthly mobile phone plan, it’s easy to take WiFi for granted.
 But when you travel, things get tricky.
 Either your high roaming charges break a small part of your soul (alongside the realisation that you are addicted to the internet) or WiFi is hard to come by when you need it most – like when you are lost trying to find your guesthouse after your bus drops you off in the arse end of nowhere.

-So when TEP wireless approached me about trying their portable WiFi for travel device, I wasn’t going to turn it down.
+So when wifi providers, TravelWifi (formally known as TEP wireless) approached me about trying their portable WiFi for travel device, I wasn’t going to turn it down.
 Not only am I an internet browsing addict (reading news, looking at pictures of cats and Facebook stalking), but also I need reliable, consistent WiFi for work.
 ALWAYS.
 My sourcing of the internet comes from a steady flow of switching sim cards and saying “Do you have WiFi?” almost daily.

-To a blogger, WiFi is like oxygen and TEP supplied me with a healthy dose.
-This pocket sized handheld device now forms part of my staple travel kit and my only girlie gripe being I want a white one to match my iPhone.
+To a blogger, WiFi is like oxygen and TravelWifi supplied me with a healthy dose.
+This pocket-sized handheld device now forms part of my staple travel kit and my only girlie gripe being I want a white one to match my iPhone.

 However, colour is irrelevant to the connection.
 Now I can get 3G wireless internet in Europe, Africa, Asia, the Middle East and Oceania.
 It works in the same way as any other wifi hotspot, except it’s all mine, although I can connect up to five devices to it if I am feeling generous and if you ask nicely.

 Other than that, I can’t complain.
 It’s not bulky (the full kit including charges and a spare battery even comes in a cute and compact pouch), and it connects quickly and easily.
-All you have to do it turn the device on, find the connection on your laptop or phone and enter the password.
-It’s a simple as any standard wifi connection.
+All you have to do is turn the device on, find the connection on your laptop or phone and enter the password.
+It’s as simple as any standard wifi connection.

-Any little glitches I’ve had with it have been quickly resolved via Skype or e-mails with the TEP support team.
-Internet addicts need these people on call.
+Any little glitches I’ve had with it have been quickly resolved via Skype or e-mails with the TravelWifi support team.
 I once had an issue connecting (and I’m sure my e-mails sounded as though I was dying because of it) but it was solved within a day or two with a couple of resets of the device.

 Being in random and obscure countries, I’ve been saved by the VPN access of this device too, which meant in Turkey I could access Youtube and Twitter when it was blocked on local connections for example.
 VPN in general also means better online security, especially in areas where local connections can be a little sketchy.